-*Applications for the applied developmental psychology, cognitive and behavioral neuroscience, human factors/applied cognition, and school psychology concentrations received after the deadline may be considered on a space-available basis.
+*Applications for the applied developmental psychology, cognitive and behavioral neuroscience, and human factors/applied cognition concentrations received after the deadline may be considered on a space-available basis.

 Most graduate programs in Psychology require full time study.
 Part time study might be possible for certain MA programs if the student has a flexible work schedule.
 Most required classes are offered during the day.
 Please contact your program director or potential faculty advisors about the possibility of part-time study.